 Under the Family First Prevention Services Act, the target population is described as children who are at imminent risk of entering foster care and who can remain safely at home with services.
 This population fits the statewide developed definition of candidacy of care staff are familiar with and currently use to determine if a family is eligible for services.
 Neither Family First nor Family Preservation is bound to income restrictions for families.

 Candidacy of Care for Family First is defined as:

-- A child(ren) or youth placed with a parent who PPS determines is at imminent risk of foster care and out of home placement but can be safe at home with prevention services. - A child(ren) or youth who exited foster care to adoption or permanent custodianship or guardianship, or who was reunified with parents is at risk of entering foster care and out of home placement. - A child(ren) or youth in placement with relative caregivers. - A child(ren) or youth living with parents but needs to be with a relative caregiver as a guardian with prevention services - Pregnant and parenting youth in foster care and out of home placement. - Siblings of youth already in foster care.
+• A child(ren) or youth who is determined at imminent risk of foster care and out of home placement but can be safe at home with prevention services.

+- A child(ren) or youth who exited foster care to adoption or permanent custodianship or guardianship, or who was reunified with parents is at risk of entering foster care and out of home placement. - A child or youth temporarily or permanently residing with a relative or kin caregiver.
+A child(ren) or youth living with parents but needs to be with a relative caregiver with prevention services in place. - Pregnant and parenting youth in foster care and in an out of home placement. - A child remaining in the home whose siblings are in foster care.